 Silicone attracts dirt like a 2-year-old in a sandbox.
 Dirt, lint, low-flying objects and everything else in its vicinity seems to stick to it the same way your hand does.
 It also yellows over time.
 Your $800 state of art cell phone would eventually look more like a 10-year-old pair of swimming goggles that was left in the sun all summer.

 On the positive side, silicone is good for absorbing impacts and will not crack and fall apart like hard plastic.

-The Best iPad Pro Back Cover is the Best of All Worlds
+The Best iPad Pro Back Cover - Polymer

-What is needed to create the best iPad Pro back cover is a material that offers flexibility like silicone, without the sticky or tacky surface (no dirt build up).
-You'll also need it to be designed in such a way as to not be stressed when attached to your iPad Pro.
+What is needed to create the best iPad Pro back cover is a material that offers flexibility like silicone, without the sticky or tacky surface (no dirt build-up).
+You'll also need it to be designed in such a way as to not be stressed when attached to your iPad.
 The cover should enhance your experience, not detract from it.

 This is the design brief we set out to meet when we designed our iPad Pro back cover.
-It will never crack, its tough, durable, impact absorbent and nice to hold in your hand.
-It has a softness to the touch but is never sticky so it won't attract the dirt like silicone.
+It will never crack, it is tough, durable, impact-absorbent and nice to hold in your hand.
+It has a softness to the touch but is never sticky so it won't attract dirt like silicone.

-It's probably the easiest and best $20 you can spend to insure your iPad Pro stays in "as new" condition.
+It's probably the easiest and best $20 you can spend to ensure your iPad Pro stays in "as new" condition.

 Is there a back cover for my 2022 M2 12.9 iPad Pro?